 Those aren't trendy tactics.
 They're foundational approaches that work regardless of which social platform dominates next year.

 UGC video works because it's what people already do, channeled toward business outcomes.
-You're not creating something artificial; you're organizing something natural.
+You're not creating something artificial; you're organising something natural.
 The brands winning with this approach in 2026 aren't the ones with the biggest budgets.
 They're the ones who figured out how to turn attendees into advocates and moments into movements.
 If you're running events and not systematically capturing what your attendees experience, you're leaving the best marketing material unused.
 SureShot handles the collection, curation, and deployment so you can focus on creating events worth documenting in the first place.